St. Xavier's College, Mumbai: History

 Being a German institute in British India, the college suffered wide repercussions during the First World War (1914–1918).
-Following the outbreak of the war, the German Jesuit priests, mainly the older ones, were interned and detained in 1914 at the college villa in Khandala, where many died.
+Following the outbreak of the war, the German Jesuit priests, mainly the older ones, were interned and detained in 1914, at the college villa in Khandala, where many died.
 However, the younger German Jesuits were repatriated in 1916.
-The departure of German Jesuits led to a dislocation in the administration of the college, but was mitigated by a few Swiss, Luxemburger, and English Jesuits.
+The departure of German Jesuits led to a dislocation in the administration of the college, but it was mitigated by a few Swiss, Luxemburger, and English Jesuits.
 The number of lay professors increased following the withdrawal of the German Jesuits.
-In 1920, enrollment of students from outside Bombay, especially Calcutta, Yangon, Mangalore, and Sindh, started increasing.
+In 1920, the enrollment of students from outside Bombay, especially Calcutta, Yangon, Mangalore, and Sindh, started increasing.
 Subsequently, a third floor was added to the hostel to provide accommodation facilities for them.
 The college started offering six more languages: Marathi, Gujarati, Urdu, Arabic, Hebrew, and Portuguese.
 The Spanish Jesuits arrived in 1922.
 By the 1920s, the college had expanded its offerings to more than just liberal arts.
 Science departments such as Chemistry and Biology came to be established.
 The Spanish Jesuit Henry Heras founded the "Indian Historical Research Institute" in 1925.
 The extension of the east–west science wing was completed in 1925 and opened by Leslie Orme Wilson, Governor of Bombay (1923–1926), on 26 January 1926, at an outlay of Rs.
 200,000.

 The following decade, the priest Gonzalo Palacios propelled massive architectural expansions, with the addition of a third floor to the east–west science wing and in April 1935 the demolition of the Chemistry shed.
 The General Library was shifted to the new central building providing space for over 100,000 books and 6,000 volumes of periodicals.
 The college took charge of the Abdulla Fazalbhoy Technical Institute for Radio and Cinema (now St. Xavier's Technical Institute) near Mahim Causeway.
 More rooms were added to the hostel together with a tower.
 The construction of the college chapel, which had begun in 1937, was completed under the reign of Principal Aloysius Coyne (1940–1949).
 The college hall was inaugurated in January 1937 by Lord Brabourne, Governor of Bombay (1933–1937).
 In August 1939, the non-degree course for the Teacher's Diploma was started, while Microbiology was revolutionized.
 After India's independence in 1947, Hindi began to be taught in the college from June 1949 and several new departments were instituted, such as the Department of Sociology and Anthropology (1951) and the Department of Psychology (1957).

 In the later 20th century, St. Xavier's has continued to expand in student body and faculty size, and has seen the establishment of several research centers and programs.
 Indian Jesuits of the Bombay Province have run the college in close collaboration with the Society of Jesus in Germany and Spain.

 On 18 July 2009, United States Secretary of State Hillary Clinton visited the college.
 She conducted an interactive session with its students regarding academics and education.
 In November 2010 US President Barack Obama visited the college and held a town hall meeting.